Severe Weather Statement issued for Stark by NWS - NewsBreak

 Severe Weather Statement issued for Stark by NWS

-Effective: 2021-08-10 11:58:00 EDT Expires: 2021-08-10 12:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-10 11:41:00 EDT Expires: 2021-08-10 12:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Stark A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1215 PM EDT FOR SOUTHEASTERN STARK COUNTY At 1158 AM EDT, a severe thunderstorm was located over Waynesburg, or 10 miles northwest of Carrollton, moving east at 25 mph.
+Target Area: Stark A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1215 PM EDT FOR SOUTHEASTERN STARK COUNTY At 1141 AM EDT, a severe thunderstorm was located over East Sparta, or 8 miles south of Canton, moving east at 35 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to trees and power lines.
-Locations impacted include Minerva, Waynesburg, East Sparta and Robertsville.
+Locations impacted include Minerva, Waynesburg, East Sparta, Bolivar and Robertsville.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0